-The Bachelor of Letters (Health) is a 108-unit program that must be studied concurrently with another Bachelor degree at the University, for which 72 units of block credit will be awarded on completion of the requirements of the other degree.
+The Bachelor of Letters (Health) is a 108-unit program that must be studied concurrently with another Bachelor degree at an approved Australian higher education institution, for which 72 units of block credit will be awarded on completion of the requirements of the other degree.
 The Bachelor of Letters (Health) is normally studied part-time over three years concurrently with the other Bachelor degree, thus adding one extra year to the overall study program.
 It is offered by the College of Nursing and Health Sciences.

 The Health stream will be identified on the student’s transcript of academic record and on the parchment presented to the student on completion of the course.

 To gain entry into the Bachelor of Letters an applicant must be enrolled in a Bachelor degree (AQF level 7) at an approved Australian higher education institution.

 The course aims to produce graduates who can understand the evidence-base of health issues and who can apply the knowledge from their chosen area of health study.
 Graduates of this degree will be able to add their additional health knowledge to their first degree in order to broaden their professional skill base.

 At the completion of the award, students will be expected to demonstrate:

 - understanding of the fundamental knowledge relevant to the health specialisation under study

 - understanding of individual, social and environmental perspectives of the health specialisation under study

 - critical analysis of health outcomes for individuals and communities

 - application of critical thinking and evidence-based approach to analysis of health issues